-At the time of writing Microsoft offers two solutions for data governance: Microsoft Information Protection and Microsoft Advanced Data Governance.
-Although both support data classification, (automated) labeling based on sensitive data types and a wealth of other data protection and security features, each solution has its own specific deployment scenario’s and at time of writing both solutions are not (fully) integrated yet.
+Microsoft currently offers two solutions for data governance: Microsoft Information Protection and Microsoft Advanced Data Governance.
+Although both support data classification, (automated) labeling based on sensitive data types, and a wealth of other data protection and security features, each solution has its own specific deployment scenarios and at the time of this writing, the two solutions are not (fully) integrated yet.

 Microsoft Information Protection (MIP) Scanner lets you discover, classify, and protect files on the following data stores:

-Step 4 (online) – Prepare for Search & Discover
+Step 4 (online) -- Prepare for Search and Discovery #

 We will use the Content Search feature in the Office 365 Security & Compliance Center to create the inventory.
 Content Search allows you to search all content locations in your Office 365 organization.
 This includes all mailboxes (including inactive mailboxes, and the mailboxes for all Office 365 Groups and Microsoft Teams), all SharePoint and OneDrive for Business sites (which includes the sites for all Office 365 groups and Microsoft Teams), and all public folders.

 - Data source inventory.
-You’ll be able to Identify and documenting the data sources within the organization online and on premises
+You'll be able to identify and document the data sources within the organization online and on-premises

 - Classification and Labeling.
-Facilitating the discussion with the legal, business and IT teams
+This helps in facilitating the discussion with the legal, business, and IT teams

 - Defining a data classification taxonomy and label schema based on legal and business requirements